 Pre-retirement mortality rates were based on the Pub-2010 General Below-Median Income Employee mortality table with an 82.2% adjustment for males and 101.4% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
 Post-retirement mortality rates were based on the Pub-2010 General Below-Median Income Healthy Retiree mortality table with a 91.4% adjustment for males and 99.7% adjustment for females, and with future improvement from the base year of 2010 on a generational basis.
-Disability retirement rates used to value disabled retirees were based on the Pub-2010 Non-Safety Disabled Retiree mortality table with a 127.7% adjustment for males and 117.2% adjustment for females, and with future improvement from the base year of 2010 on generational basis.
-Mortality improvement is based on Scale MP-2021.
+Disability retirement rates used to value disabled retirees were based on the Pub-2010 Non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adjustment for females, and with future improvement from the base year of 2010 non-Safety Disabled Retiree mortality table with a 127.7% adj

-The actuarial assumptions used in the July 1, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
+The actuarial assumptions used in the July 1, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2021.